apache/openwhisk-workshop/README.md

 $ npm install -g openwhisk-workshop
 ```

 _This tool needs the OpenWhisk command-line utility to be installed and authenticated against an instance of the platform.
-For more details on getting this environment setup, see the following documentation [here](https://new-console.ng.bluemix.net/openwhisk/cli)._
+For more details on getting this environment setup, see the following documentation for a cloud setup [here](https://new-console.ng.bluemix.net/openwhisk/cli), or a local setup [here](https://github.com/apache/incubator-openwhisk-devtools/tree/master/docker-compose)._

 ## usage